Site icon The Dirt Doctors

 What are the Types of Cedar Trees?

 There are four species of true or Old-World cedars.
-These mighty trees are now mostly protected because centuries of lumber harvesting have drastically reduced their populations.
+These mighty trees are mostly protected because centuries of lumber harvesting have drastically reduced their populations.
 The two most recognizable types of true cedars.
-Deodar cedar grows in the western Himalayas, high up on the slopes, ensuring that these aren’t tropical tress at all.
+Deodar cedar grows in the western Himalayas, high up on the slopes, ensuring that these aren’t tropical tress.
 Their stands usually occur at elevations between 6,000 and 9,000 feet.
 The cedars of Lebanon are the most famous of cedar trees.
-These grow in the mountains of their namesake country, and they are among the most historic coniferous trees in the world.
+These grow in the mountains of their namesake country and are among the most historic coniferous trees in the world.

 What is the History of Cedar Trees?